mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Methods.md

 ### Flexible design practices

+As explored in the literature review design stages as a conceptual design tool is common in CS education, e.g. Resnick's creative learning spiral [@resnick_all_2007, p.
+2].
+While I did not ask learners to follow prescribed design stages, in data analysis I created a coding theme based on a design cycle framework: Ask / Imagine, Plan, Create, Test, Improve, Share.
+When coding I observered that naturalistic practice rarely matched the progression of the design cycle.
+The stages were instead fragmented and sometimes happened in parallel.
+In many interactions I observed improvisational approaches which incorporated ideation, planning, implementation and testing in space of a minute or so.
+If I had encouraged participants to follow prescribed design stages this may have restrict this flexibility in practice.
+This concern is echoed in research which critiques a similar, staged approach to creative writing in primary education using a writing cycle approach.  [@kuby_rhizomatic_2016]

+In a closer review of key literature claims of of the value for participants of following design cycles are implied but not supported.
+Instead stages is are proposed as a tool to "discusses strategies for designing new technologies" [@resnick_all_2007, p.
+2]. the following writing discusses the value of flexible approach to design processes observated in my research.

 #### The potential of emergent "non-productive" activities

-Much time in sessions was spent on activities outside of the established design stages.
-For example, opening up the right tools, navigating to correct locations and finding past assets involved a fair deal of effort and collaboration.
+Much time in sessions was spent on activities that did not fit nearly into an accepted design stage, for example: opening software tools; navigating to correct locations; and finding past assets.
+These proceses often  involved significant effort and collaboration between participants.
 For example the  migrating assets between authoring tools, converting to correct formats, evaluating new tools, and finding previously created assets.
 These are practices that I am personally familiar with.
 I call them digital laundry or digital housekeeping.
 Things that at times can be low attention span.
 Faff time is even less productive switching on the computer and waiting for the internet to connect, waiting for a family member to finish their rushed lunch or navigating to the right location in creative software.

  <!-- I have been pragmatic and map elements like this these loosely.
 Where appropriate I make notes on that activity in free form areas of other documents like spreadsheets. -->
  <!-- This limits claims I can make from the coded data.
 However it raises interesting points which merit discussion. -->